0:00

 Manganese produces Yellow-Green

-When Ammonia is separated into constituent elements, nitrogen and hydrogen, then introduces to a flame, such as on a wildland fire, the flame color according to various reports is said to be a Yellow to yellowish green.
+When Ammonia is separated into constituent elements, nitrogen and hydrogen, then introduced to a flame, such as on a wildland fire, the flame color according to various reports is said to be a Yellow to yellowish green.

 Antimony produces Pale Green